Jorge Soler Preview, Player Props: Marlins vs. Nationals

 - Soler is hitting .239 with 21 doubles, 35 home runs and 56 walks.

-- Among the qualifying hitters in baseball, he ranks 114th in batting average, 83rd in on-base percentage, and 16th in slugging.
+- Among qualifying hitters in MLB play, he ranks 114th in batting average, 85th in on-base percentage, and 14th in slugging.

-- He has gone deep in 24.8% of his games this year, and 6.6% of his trips to the plate.
+- In 24.8% of his games this year, he has hit a long ball, and 6.6% of his trips to the dish.

-- Soler has driven home a run in 43 games this season (34.4%), including more than one RBI in 16.0% of his games and producing three or more of his team's runs on five occasions..
+- Soler has had at least one RBI in 34.4% of his games this season (43 of 125), with two or more RBI 20 times (16.0%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.